-Valuation responsibility lies with the pipeline valuer of the NSU I & C team whether the pipeline is a separate hereditament or part of a larger hereditament.
+Valuation responsibility lies with the pipeline valuer of the NVU I & C team whether the pipeline is a separate hereditament or part of a larger hereditament.

 Each pipeline valuation will be held on a pipeline specific spreadsheet.
 Entering valuation critical survey data on the spreadsheet will result in automatic linkage to the RCG and allowance scales for valuation.